bhoomika-jp/Maverik-Sales-Forecasting/README.md

 #### Title: Maverik Sales Forecasting

 #### Introduction
 Maverik sales forecasting was the project for my capstone during the MSBA program.
 This project aims to provide sales forecast for a new Maverik store's first year of sales.
 There are 4 sales KPIs that need to be forecasted using the numerical and categorical data provided by Maverik for 37 stores' first year of sales.
-This model needs to be able to capture trend and seasonality in the data and be able to ingest new data and provide forecasts of that, hence, a rolling forecast.
+This model needs to be able to capture trend and seasonality in the data and be able to ingest new data and provide forecasts on that, hence, a rolling forecast.
 This is a time-series forecasting problem.
 Some models to explore are XGBoost, ARIMA, ETS and Prophet.

 #### Data Exploration and Preprocessing
 - There were two datasets.
 One with historical sales and the other with categorical featuers of a store.